PrestaShop/docs/scale/_index.md

 Before doing anything to your PrestaShop setup, there are several things you need to know.

-First, be aware that there are several ways to scale any application, PrestaShop incuded.
+First, be aware that there are several ways to scale any application, PrestaShop included.

 ### Vertical scaling